 Caregivers are volunteers in our community (either an individual or group) who take on the responsibility of the care, feeding, and health of the feral cats.
 Caregivers must register with an appropriately-permitted Sponsor.

 Sponsors oversee the activity of the Feral Cat Colony Caregivers.
-Texas Coalition for Animal Protection (TCAP) is the City's first TNR Sponsor.
-Click hereto view their website.
+Texas Coalition for Animal Protection (TCAP) is the City’s first TNR Sponsor.
+Click here to view their Website; click here for Registration; click here for Census information.

 The Vacuum Effect